HomeSpan/HomeSpan/docs/Overview.md

 This fully working example is ready to be uploaded to your ESP32 device where is can be used to operate a hypothetical table lamp connected by a relay to pin 17.
 Alternatively, you can simply connect an LED to pin 17 and see how it works!
 Congratulations, you've created your first HomeSpan Sketch.

+# Exporing More

+Though the example above is a good illustration of a basic HomeSpan sketch, it only scratches the surface of HomeSpan features.
+The best way to learn about the full suite of HomeSpan functions is by exploring the [HomeSpan Tutorials](Tutorials.md), either online in GitHub, or by opening each tutorial-sketch from within the Arduino IDE.
+The later method is preferred since you can also compile and upload the tutorial sketches to your device to see them in action.

+In addition, you should read through the [HomeSpan API Reference](Reference.md) pages for complete details on every HomeSpan object, structure, method, and function, including some less-used functions that are not covered in any of the tutorials.

 ---

 [↩️](README.md) Back to the Welcome page